...

 • Physical aids – This could include wheelchairs and walking sticks.
 However, you would only claim these if you couldn’t get the aids from another organisation, such as the NHS.

-• Damage to property – Should your personal property suffers damage due to the criminal act, this becomes claimable.
+• Damage to property – Should your personal property be damaged due to the criminal act, this becomes claimable.

 • Care costs – If you need help with things like cooking, cleaning or dressing, these costs are claimable.
 However, you would only be able to claim for these costs if they’re not free by another source.